kaelspencer/mmirror/README.md

   * `-d`, `--depth INTEGER` Defines the depth at which symlinks will be created.
 1 will link folders under source.
   * `--followsymlinks` Follow symbolic links in the source paths
   * `--overwritesymlinks` Overwrite symlinks in the output directory.
+  * `--relative` The symbolic links should be relative paths instead of absolute paths.
   * `--simulate` Simulation mode.
 Don't actually do anything.
   * `-v`, `--verbose INTEGER RANGE` Logging verbosity, `-vv` for very verbose.
   * `--help` Show this message and exit.